There are plenty of great reasons to consider buying a house in The Bahamas.

-The school system on The Bahamas follows the British model and the calendar and curriculum will be familiar to those from North America or the UK.
+The school system on The Bahamas is controlled by the Ministry of Education.
+The system follows the British model, meaning the calendar and curriculum will be familiar to those from North America or the UK.

 Every child from 5 to 16 must attend school in The Bahamas and the options (roughly) fall into three categories: public, private — often faith-based options — and international schools.
 The three international schools in The Bahamas are seen as the top options for parents who can afford the tuition.

 Living in gated communities or on various, relatively distant islands means that families often choose a school before they pick a community.

 If the local Bahamian schools are not for you, or if you only think you’ll be in the country temporarily, you may want to opt for one of the international schools that will prepare your children to move easily from one country to another.

 Here, I’ll guide you through the best schools in The Bahamas, including top private schools and their curriculum and tuition.

 Continue reading “Your Guide to International & Private Schools in The Bahamas”